staticbins/monit/README.md

 BOOTSTRAPPING
 =============

 If you build Monit from the git repository you should call `./bootstrap` first, before continuing with the installation steps below.
+The `bootstrap` script requires that automake, autoconf and libtool are installed on your system.

 INSTALLATION